qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

   is enabled in the :ref:`Identify Settings <identify_toolbar>`.
   Available information for each related feature include:

-  * the name of the relation
+  * the name of the relation and the linked layer
   * the entry in the referenced or referencing field, identifying the feature
+  * the activated actions
   * the list of attribute fields and values

   You can expand related features to explore connected records